Founders Professor of Law

 Her most recent book, Madison's Hand: Revising the Constitutional Convention, was awarded the 2016 Bancroft Prize in American History and Diplomacy, the James C. Bradford Prize for Biography from the Society for Historians of the Early Republic, and was named a finalist for the George Washington Book Prize.
 Richard Beeman, author of Our Lives, Our Fortunes and Our Sacred Honor, called it "an exceptionally important piece of work that will have a profound impact on all future work on the Constitutional Convention."
 Read more reviews.

 She has received a William Nelson Cromwell Foundation Grant, the Boston College Annual Prize for Scholarship, a Boston College Distinguished Research Award, a Mellon Fellowship in the Humanities, and was a Boston College Law School Fund Scholar.
 She has served on the boards of various journals (Law and History Review, The Journal of Legal Education, The New England Quarterly).
 From 2013-2019, she served on the bipartisan Advisory Committee on Massachusetts Judicial Nominations.
 She was the Lucy G. Moses Visiting Professor at Columbia Law School in 2001 and was a visiting professor at Harvard Law School in the spring of 2008.
 In 2018, she was the Mount Vernon Distinguished Visiting Lecturer of American History.

-Professor Bilder is the author of a renowned blog entry on how to teach the Rule Against Perpetuities in one class hour, has been interviewed by The Documentary Group, History Channel, and Q & A, has done numerous radio and podcast interviews, is an occasional blog and op-ed author, and served as a legal history consultant to Steven Spielberg on Amistad.
+Professor Bilder is the author of a renowned blog entry on how to teach the Rule Against Perpetuities in one class hour, has been interviewed by The Documentary Group for the Constitution Project, History Channel, and Q & A, has done numerous radio and podcast interviews, is an occasional blog and op-ed author, and served as a legal history consultant to Steven Spielberg on Amistad.
 She appears in two popular Annenberg Classroom videos (Magna Carta and the Constitution and The Supremacy Clause: McCullouch v.
-Maryland) and has spoken at the National Archives, the Library of Congress, the National Constitution Center, the Museum of the American Revolution, and at the Huntington Library.
+Maryland) and has spoken at the National Archives, the Library of Congress, the National Constitution Center, the Museum of the American Revolution, the Huntington Library, Mount Vernon, and Montpelier.